OffsetMods538/Better-Frost-Walker/README.md

 # Better Frost Walker

+As of version `1.1.3`, the mod now needs MonkeyLib538 to function.
+Please download it from here.
+(TODO: add link when released).
+MonkeyLib538 isn't yet released on modrinth, please download it from [here](https://github.com/OffsetMods538/MonkeyLib538/releases).

 ## What is this?
 Ever wanted sprint-jump on water?
 What about walking on powdered snow with your *super max pro god netherite boots 14*?